FrotaLucas/smart-utilities-apis/README.md

 - **Postman**: An API client used for testing and documenting APIs.

-- **Visual Studio Code**: A lightweight but powerful source code editor, ideal for frontend development.

-- **IntelliJ IDEA**: An integrated development environment (IDE) for Java development.

 - **Git**: A distributed version control system for tracking changes in source code during software development.